 The most certain element in calculating the lotto odds is total possible cases.
-It is known as total number of combinations C(n, k).
-The combination formula is widely accepted, expert or not.
+It is known as total number of combinations C(n, k) in lottery calculations.
+The combination formula is widely accepted, expert or layperson:

 We can use a more complex formula to calculate the lotto odds.
 The formula we used before assumes that if the game draws 6 winning numbers, the player must select 6 numbers and play 6 numbers.
 But the player has the liberty to select, for example, 10 numbers from the field of 49; then the player must play 6-number combinations from the 10 picks.
 We can use a more generalized formula to calculate the odds.
-What is the probability to get '4 of 6 in 10 from 49'?
-The first formula dealt with 3 elements (numbers): m, k, n; e.g. '6 of 6 from 49'.
-The hypergeometric distribution probability formula adds a 4th parameter; e.g. 'number of picks, s'.
-The equation becomes m of k in s from n; e.g. '4 of 6 in 18 picks from a field of 49'.
+What is the probability to get 4 of 6 in 10 from 49?
+The first formula dealt with 3 elements (numbers): m, k, n; e.g. 6 of 6 from 49.
+The hypergeometric distribution probability adds a 4th parameter; e.g. number of picks or selections, s.
+The equation becomes m of k in s from n; e.g. 4 of 6 in 18 picks from a field of 49.
 The hypergeometric distribution probability reads: